Montessori Mom

 A child usually has done the number rods, number rods and numerals, the spindle box, and numerals and counters i.e. the child can count quantities up to 10.

--Introduce the names and quantity proportions.
+Introduce the names and quantity proportions.

--Introduce counting that brings the child to higher numbers.
+Introduces counting that brings the child to higher numbers.

--The introduction uses sensorial approach in that the different bead material can be differentiated in depth, weight and quantity.
+The introduction uses sensorial approach in that the different bead material can be differentiated in depth, weight and quantity.

--This brings counting to higher numbers.
+Finally, this brings counting to higher numbers.

 Materials needed for the following exercises;